The Big Scene

 Okay, so by now I’m sure we’ve all heard the news about the delay of the PS3 in Europe until 2007.
 If not, now you know.
 Of course this has led to the usual commentary, as well as editors pulling out the best of cliches.
 I want to talk about something else in this space, namely how much longer Europe will keep Sony on its golden thrown.
 There’s no question that the company has absolutely dominated the European market, thanks to some slick marketing and a curious sense of loyalty (or something).

 But how long can this last?
-With the PSP, the console was delayed for quite some time (compared to the Japanese and U.S. launches), sold for a good chunk of change (over $300 in most regions), and still managed to do incredibly well. → Read the rest
+With the PSP, the console was delayed for quite some time (compared to the Japanese and U.S. launches), sold for a good chunk of change (over $300 in most regions), and still managed to do incredibly well. → Welcome to read zone!

 Bad Design 4